mnzhang2012/ahcg_pipeline/README.md

 2. Use the compare.py script to match the variants between vcf file and pathogenic annotation file.
 `$ python compare.py variantsRecali_output/recalibrated_snps_raw_indels.vcf variantsRecali_output/BRCA1_brca_exchange_variants.csv > variants_annotation.vcf`
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Note: The output files are in the folder "variantsRecali_output"

+# Thoughts on how to automate the pipeline from given gene name to pathogenic variants
+1. Run the pipeline with fastq file and then got the vcf file.
+2. Run GATK genome recalibrator on vcf.
+3. Extract the region of interest from vcf based on the chromosome coordinates of specific interested gene.
+3. Match vcf file with clinical variants information in order to find the deleterious variants.
+4. Calculate the reads coverage in order to prove the occurence of negative results is not due to low reads coverage.
+5. Write the informative report for the customer